wp-plugins/podlove-podcasting-plugin-for-wordpress/readme.txt

 == Changelog ==

+= 1.10.14 =

+**Performance**

+A simple yet effective caching strategy has been implemented.
+This is used to cache rendered site segments.
+A complete cache invalidation happens when podcast related data changes.
+This should be a good start since such data rarely changes (mostly when a new episode is published).
+In a Multisite setup, each site handles its cache separately.

+This is implemented using the [Transients API](http://codex.wordpress.org/Transients_API).
+By default, WordPress uses the database as a caching backend.
+If you want to squeeze out even more speed, consider installing a [Persistent Cache Plugin](http://codex.wordpress.org/Class_Reference/WP_Object_Cache#Persistent_Cache_Plugins) which replaces the database with a more efficient caching backend, such as memcached or APC.
+That might require some fiddling around, though.

+Caching can be deactivated in the `wp-config.php` with the following line: `define('PODLOVE_TEMPLATE_CACHE', false);`

+* Cache Publisher templates
+* Cache feed discovery header
+* Cache Bitlove widget
+* Other minor performance improvements

+**Templates**

+* There is now a default template containing the player and download section
+* Episode contributions can be sorted by comment and position, for example: `episode.contributors({orderby: "comment", order: "DESC"})` or episode.contributors({orderby: "position", order: "ASC"})
+* Iterate over the list of episode tags: `{% for tag in episode.tags({order: "DESC", orderby: "count"}) %} {{ tag.name }} {% endfor %}`

+**Other**

+* Display available processing time in Auphonic production box
+* Episode slugs may contain a wider variety of characters now, such as umlauts.
+* Feeds now only contain contributors with an URI.
+Also, output of contributors in feeds can be filtered by group and/or role.
+* New donation option for Auphonic Credits
+* Remove scary debug output on failed media file validations.
+This can be found in the log now.
+* Fix Auphonic authentication issue by providing the whole certificate chain
+* Fix contributor related feed rendering issue

 = 1.10.13 =

 We decided to remove the "Force Download" feature.
 Its purpose was to guarantee that a click on a download button results in a download dialogue, rather than playing the media file in the browser.
 The way we implemented it worked, but came with many downsides.
 Just to name two of them: